IUDataStructuresCourse/course-web-page-fall-2025/lectures/deduce-programming.md

 ## Generic Unions

-One often needs to create lists with other kinds of elements, not just `Nat`.
+One often needs to create lists with other kinds of elements, not just `UInt`.
 Thus, Deduce supports generic unions.
 Here is the generic `List` type defined in `lib/List.pf`.

 ```{.deduce^#List}